dychangfeng/6018_2017_final_project/README.md

 3. All G4s found in the genome by Quadparser in bed format.
 All G4 bed files are in the all_G4 foler under the root directory.

 Environment and modules required for this package:
-1. This package is developted under PYTHON 2.7.
+1. This package is developed under PYTHON 2.7.
 But it should also work with PYTHON 3.7 with minor changes.
 2. All the package required: pandas, numpy, OS, gzip, pybedtools, re, matplotlib, holoviews, jupyter, and notebook.

 Modules in this package: